Library of Canada. 1901 Census for Canada.

 John Arthur Connell remained at Standling Camp until 20th March 1917 when he was transferred to Shorncliffe Camp where he remained until on 21 st September 1917.

-On release from detention John was posted to Shorncliffe Camp and then Bordon Camp.
+On release from detention John was posted to Shorncliffe Camp and then Bordon Camp and finally to Kinmel Park Camp in North Wales.

 I found a Family Tree for the Connell Family on Ancestry.co.uk and contacted the owner Frank Watson who kindly advised me that the information on this site is accurate.
 He also supplied other information regarding John’s family.
 There were no children from the marriage between John and Lottie who went on to remarry in 1925.